aspineon/immutablex/README.md

 Just add `@ImmutableX` in the class declaration.
 - That's it.
 Just point our tool to your source directory and see the violations.

+The tool considers a violation, whenever:
+- A setter method is invoked outside of the scope in which the object was declared.

 The tool provides the class and method that makes bad usage of the immutable class as well as line number and invalid method invocation.
 Example: